netdata/netdata/docs/concepts/netdata-agent/registry.md

 menu, several session settings (like the currently viewed charts, the current zoom and pan operations on the charts, etc.) are propagated to the new server, so that the new dashboard will come with exactly the same view.

+#### Registry default

+`https://registry.my-netdata.io`, which is currently served by `https://london.my-netdata.io`.
+This registry listens to both HTTP and HTTPS requests but the default is HTTPS.

 ### Netdata Registry Storage

 The registry keeps track of 4 entities: